darklite777/pico-arduino/README.md

 ## Installation

 1. First you need to install the Pico C Framwork.
-Please [follow the instructions](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) and do not forget to define the PICO_SDK_PATH environment variable.
+Please [follow the instructions](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) and do not forget to define the PICO_SDK_PATH environment variable (REMEMBER TO USE '/' FOR PATH).

 The subsequent installation steps are only necessary, if you want to use the ArduinoSketch.cmake includes e.g. to build the provided examples: